mcore1976/cc1101-tool/README.md

     play <N>                     // Replay 0 = all frames or N-th recorded frame

+    rxraw <microseconds>         // Sniffs radio by sampling with <microsecond> interval and prints received bytes in hex

     recraw <microseconds>        // Recording RAW RF data with <microsecond> sampling interval

     showraw                      // Showing content of recording buffer in RAW format